Tips on how to afford travel when you’re young & broke.

 This lifestyle isn’t for everyone.
 Some people love shopping and dining out, and there’s no point restricting yourself if it’s going to make you feel unfulfilled.

 This advice I am giving is for those who think traveling might fill their lives with more joy than material possessions.
 So for these people, basically just save all your money except for buying things you actually need.

 If you have a longer time frame to travel (three weeks or more) try working abroad in one of the following ways.

 Work exchanges are usually unpaid, but your living expenses are close to nothing since you get free accommodation and sometimes free food and other perks in exchange for your efforts.

 My two favorite work exchange websites are Workaway and Worldpackers.
 Both websites have a yearly fee of about $30-$40, but you can contact unlimited hosts for free and you won’t be charged for each trip you confirm.
 On both sites you can easily browse job listings either by country or by type of work, then send a message to the host to discuss details and dates.

-Most work exchanges require a minimum three week stay, but encourage longer visits.
+Most work exchanges require a minimum two week stay, but encourage longer visits.
 If you stay somewhere for less than 90 days you usually won’t even need a visa.
 You can literally just show up in a foreign country and start working.
 SO EASY.